 Social media likely marginalised mainline media in Trump win

-Social media platforms, led by X, likely outplayed legacy media, aiding Trump’s second win despite controversie
+Social media platforms, led by X, likely outplayed legacy media, aiding Trump’s second win despite controversies